Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Performance Demonstration

 where $\frac{1}{5}\sum_{i=1}^5{{x}^i}'(0)\!=\!\frac{1}{5}\sum_{i=1}^5{x}^i(0)\!=\!\frac{1}{5}\sum_{i=1}^8\mathsf{r}^i\!=\!1.2$.
-As Fig.~\ref{fig::simulation}(a) shows the execution of algorithm~\eqref{eq::consensus-modified} using the initial conditions and perturbation signals~\eqref{eq::main_numeric} (the actual case) and those in~\eqref{eq::alter_numeric} (an alternative case) converge to the same final value of $1.2$.
+As Fig.~\ref{fig::simulation} shows the execution of algorithm~\eqref{eq::consensus-modified} using the initial conditions and obfuscation signals~\eqref{eq::main_numeric} (the actual case) and those in~\eqref{eq::alter_numeric} (an alternative case) converge to the same final value of $1.2$.
 Let $\delta y^i=y^i-{{y}^i}'$, $i\in\until{5}$ be the error between the output of the agents in the actual and the alternative cases.
-As Fig.~\ref{fig::simulation}(b) shows $\delta y^i\equiv 0$ for all $i\in\Nout^1=\{2,4,5\}$.
+As Fig.~\ref{fig::simulation} shows $\delta y^i\equiv 0$ for all $i\in\Nout^1=\{2,4,5\}$.
 This means that agent $1$ cannot distinguish between the actual and the alternative cases and therefore, fails to identify uniquely the initial values of agent $2$ and also agent $3$.
-Figure~\ref{fig::simulation}(d) shows that an external malicious agent that has access to the output signals of agents $2$ and $3$ and its knowledge set is~\eqref{eq::knowledge_set-1} can employ an observer of the form~\eqref{eq::out-observer-external} to identify the initial value of agent $2$, i.e., $\mathsf{r}^2=2$.
+Figure~\ref{fig::breach2} shows that an external eavesdropper that has access to the output signals of agents $2$ and its knowledge set is~\eqref{eq::knowledge_set-1} can employ an observer of the form~\eqref{eq::out-observer-external} to identify the initial value of agent $2$, i.e., $\mathsf{r}^2=2$.